-Complete The Request Invitation Form
+How to Complete the Request Invitation Form

 Industry Type: The drop down menu has a few options for you to choose from.
 If you have filled out the application with your personal name, I would recommend picking a novelty T-Shirt business.
 If you used a company name, simply pick small business in the drop down.